romhackraces/baserom/README.md

 ### The 'common' Folder

-This BaseROM comes with a 'common' folder that collates all commonly used tools and resources you need to apply patches and code to your ROM in one place.

-See The [README](common/README.md) in that folder for further instructions, before proceeding further.
+This base ROM comes with a folder that collates all commonly used tools, resources you need, patches to apply to your ROM, etc. in the  `common` folder to keep the main directory of your project neat and tidy.
+See The [README in that folder](common) for further instructions, before proceeding further.

 ### Helpful Scripts